 Sofia Coppola - The Torch Bearer

 Like her father and brother Sofia Coppola has worn many hats--actress, clothing designer, screenwriter, producer and director.
 Closely involved with her productions from start to finish Coppola brings her keen eye and quirky style to each of her projects.
 From Lost in Translation to The Virgin Suicides and Marie Antoinette the Oscar winner is clearly ushering in a new generation of talented Coppolas, the first Italian-American family of cinema.
-Currently living in Paris the multi-talented Coppola's new film Somewhere, set at the famous Chateau Marmont hotel and featuring Stephen Dorff and Elle Fanning, is set to open soon.
+Her later productions are 2010 Somewhere and 2013 The Bling Ring.
+Her latest effort, The Beguiled, is in post production and supposed to come out later in the year.

 Other Italian-American Directors